m-matsubara/SortCPP/README.md

 ## MasSort.h
   3-way merge sort
-  Four lanes (sub arrays) are controlled by one variable.
+  Three lanes (sub arrays) are controlled by one variable.
   Many "if statements" that control three lanes.
 Hentai merge sort.
   Use work memory of the same size as the target array.